North Slob: Guinness World Records

-Guinness World Records, known until 2000 as The Guinness Book of Records has its origins in the North Slob.
+Guinness World Records, known until 2000 as The Guinness Book of Records, has its origins in the North Slob.
 On 4 May 1951, Sir Hugh Beaver, then the managing director of the Guinness Breweries, was on a shooting party in the North Slob when he became involved in an argument over which was the fastest game bird in Europe, the golden plover or the grouse.
 That evening at Castlebridge House he realised that it was impossible to confirm in reference books whether or not the golden plover was Europe's fastest game bird.

 He knew that there must be numerous other questions debated nightly in pubs in Britain and Ireland, but there was no book with which to settle arguments about records.
 He realised then that a book supplying the answers to this sort of question might prove popular.

-The North Slob featured on the Open University and BBC's Coast Programme.
+The North Slob featured on the Open University and the BBC's Coast Programme.